 Hobie Alter, who transformed surfer culture in California after popularising cheap fibreglass and foam surfboards, also dabbled in boat design and created one of the world’s most famous catamarans, the Hobie Cat.
 Hobie’s catamaran revolutionised the sailing industry while prompting a new type of sailing culture.
 Soon the Hobie 14 and the larger 16 catalysed a beach phenomenon in Southern California that was amplified after a feature in LIFE magazine.
 In the 1960s, the catamaran craze hit the entire US and later to Europe and beyond.
 Today, catamarans remain the fastest growing segment of the boating industry.

 Catamarans stay close to the water and are able to glide through with great speed.
 They are more stable than monohull boats due to the wide berth created by two connected primary hulls.
-They are also more likely to stay upright in a heavy gust even though they are more lightweight and easily manoeuvrable compared to sailboats.
-Catamarans are also faster than other sailing vessels because they have less drag on the hull due to the smaller surface area in contact with the water.
+Catamarans are also more likely to stay upright in a heavy gust even though they are more lightweight compared to sailboats.
+Also faster than other sailing vessels, catamarans, have less drag on the hull because of the smaller surface area in contact with water.
 Remember our friend Nathanael Herreshoff who was the first to build our modern idea of catamarans in the 19th century?
-Well, his design was so successful in racing against monohulled boats that catamarans were barred from organised racing during this time.
+Well, his design was so successful in racing against monohulled boats that they were barred from organised racing during this time.
 Today you will find many competitions for catamarans, however, it is important to note that due to their light weight and design, they can be more difficult to turn than monohull boats.

 Be on the lookout for the legendary Loch Ness Monster while cruising in style on a luxury catamaran.
 Recently, a cruise company offering tours of Loch Ness commissioned an Australian company to develop a catamaran designed to give passengers an uninhibited view of the lake in case Nessie appears.
 The catamaran will carry about 220 passengers and should be ready Spring of next year.